OU-CS3560/s24-killer-sudoku/README.md

 # Team Name

-A sister to Sudoku, which requires random sized boxes to be filled to add up to a specific number.
+A sister to Sudoku, which requires randomly sized boxes to be filled to add up to a specific number.

 ## Team Information